 RCW 26.19.011: Standard calculation means the presumptive amount of child support owed as determined from the child support schedule before the court considers any reasons for deviation.
 Courts must state this amount in every child support order under RCW 26.19.035(4).

-The standard calculation is the result of completing Lines 1 through 17 of the WSCSS worksheet in order:
+The standard calculation is the result of completing Lines 1 through 17 of the WSCSS worksheet in order: Understanding this term is important when completing your child support calculation.
+Use our worksheet calculator to see how this applies to your case.

 Lines 1-4: Income calculation